 When used in a pathology report, reactive can have one of two different meanings.
-For example, reactive is used to describe cells that look abnormal when examined under the microscope but are not cancer cells.
-Reactive is also used to describe the results of a special test such as immunohistochemistry.
+It can be used to describe cells that look abnormal when examined under the microscope but are not cancer cells.
+It can also used to describe the results of a special test such as immunohistochemistry.
 Each situation is described in more detail below.

 Reactive cells look abnormal.
 They are called reactive because their abnormal look is caused by something close to the cells.
 Put another way, the cells are reacting to something around them.
 Reactive cells are not cancer cells.